FilipMojto/ML-Techniques-Applications/ml_backend/docs/docs/risk-assessment.md

 There are several risks using our API:

-1) No real authorization for user accounts
+- No real authorization for user accounts
-2) ORM not integrated - raw queries are used

 ### Operational risks

-1) Multiple concurrent requests may cause database locking issues
+- Multiple concurrent requests may cause database locking issues